-Winter weather and work: five common employer queries - Personnel Today
+Winter weather and work: five common employer queries

-With large parts of the UK having experienced heavy snowfall, we answer five common questions from employers on the workplace impact of severe weather conditions.
+With parts of the UK experiencing heavy snowfall, we answer five common questions from employers on the workplace impact of severe weather conditions.

 1. Do I have to pay employees who cannot get to work because of severe weather?